What’s On in August 2026 – Newcastle, Lake Macquarie & Hunter Valley

 Newcastle Outdoor Adventure & Lifestyle Expo

-Three days of caravans, camper trailers, 4×4 vehicles, camping gear, live entertainment and activities at the Newcastle Entertainment Centre — a good one for families who love the outdoors or are planning a road trip.
-Entry pricing TBC; check the website before you go.
+Three days of caravans, camper trailers, 4×4 vehicles, camping gear, live entertainment and activities at the Newcastle Entertainment Centre.
+A good one for families who love the outdoors or are planning a road trip.

 Date: Friday 28 – Sunday 30 August 2026